Vikranthreddy2244/SocialMedia-App/server/README.md

-# Backend - Sociopedia
+# Backend - SocioMedia

-This is the backend of the Sociopedia application, built with Node.js, Express, and MongoDB.
+This is the backend of the SocioMedia application, built with Node.js, Express, and MongoDB.

 ## Features
 - User authentication (register and login)